Join Here | Log In

 Key takeaways:

-• Many prescription medications can cause lower levels of specific micronutrients.
+• Many common prescription medications can lower specific vitamins and minerals over time.

 Medications can decrease vitamin and nutrient levels

-One side effect is that many medications can block the absorption of micronutrients or can increase the depletion of specific vitamins or minerals.[ref]
-Genetic variants can also increase someone’s susceptibility to being low in a certain vitamin or micronutrient, and the nutrients consumed in the diet are also important.
+Certain medications can block the absorption of micronutrients in the gut or can increase the depletion of specific vitamins or minerals.[ref]
+At the same time, common genetic variants can also increase your susceptibility to being low in nutrients like B12, folate, magnesium, or vitamin D, and diet and lifestyle can push you further in either direction.

 How can you use this information?